 5. PRESERVE YOUR BUILDING FOR THE FUTURE

-Renovating a listed property doesn’t always have to be carried out with the idea to modernise the building, it can also be done to restore and protect it for future generations.
-Periodic renewals, such as re-covering roofs, or renovating the exterior of the building can be done to restore a building to its true potential.
+Renovating a listed property isn’t always about modernizing; it can also involve restoring and protecting it for future generations.
+Periodic renewals, like re-covering roofs or renovating the exterior, can bring a building back to its true potential.

 FIND THE BEST MATERIALS FOR A LISTED PROPERTY RENOVATION